dianshanqing/VRQE-3D-Transport/README.md

 If you use this repository, please cite the associated manuscript and the archived software release:

 Wang, Y. *VRQE-3D-Transport: Code and reproducibility outputs for a verifiable reversible quantum embedding framework for multi-terminal stochastic transport*.
 Zenodo.
-DOI:  (2026).
+DOI:10.5281/zenodo.20152911  (2026).

 ## License